 Gas Safe Engineers

-Any engineers carrying out gas work under the CORGI badge may not be gas safe registered.
+Engineers carrying out gas work under the CORGI badge may not be gas safe registered.
 As a result, they will be carrying out work illegally.
+An engineer must be gas safe registered before starting any work on your property.

 Since its creation, the Gas Safe Register has launched multiple campaigns and a dedicated Gas Safety Week to promote awareness.

-Currently, 13% of UK households don’t have their boilers serviced unless there is an obvious fault – despite encouragement to have it serviced annually.
-Similarly, many people don’t recognise the symptoms of Carbon Monoxide poisoning, which kills 25 people a year in England and Wales.
+Currently, 13% of UK households don’t have their boilers serviced unless there is an obvious fault – despite encouragement to have them serviced annually.
+Similarly, many people don’t recognise the symptoms of Carbon Monoxide poisoning, which kills 25 people yearly in England and Wales.

 Gas Safe Training Courses

-Are you looking to become a gas safe gas engineer?
+Are you looking to become a gas safe engineer?